General Contract Terms and Conditions (T&C)

 2. Workflow, production clearance, termination

 2.1.
 A contract of sale shall not be concluded until we email you to accept your order, at which point a contract will come into existence between you and us.
 The costs of delivery shall be charged to you in addition to the product price.
 The delivery costs will be displayed to you on our website.
+To finish your order, you will receive a one-time invitation to participate in a voluntary customer satisfaction survey after dispatch of the goods.

 2.2.
 We will deliver the products to you as soon as reasonably possible and any in event within 30 days after the day on which we accept your order, except as otherwise agreed with you.
 We shall be entitled to make partial deliveries if you agree to this.